evjrob/everettsprojects.com/_posts/2017-10-20-bayesian-dnd.md

 ![center](/../figs/2017-10-20-bayesian-dnd/unnamed-chunk-3-1.png)

-Unfortunately these visualizations don't work so well for dice with more than three faces since it is hard to visualize probabilty densities in n-1 dimensions for an n-dimensional dice.
+Unfortunately these visualizations don't work so well for dice with more than three faces since it is hard to visualize probability densities in n-1 dimensions for an n-faced dice.

-The dirichlet distribution has a very similar form for the mean as the beta distribution for each of it's dimensions <span class="inlinecode">$p_i$</span>:
+The Dirichlet distribution has a very similar form for the mean as the beta distribution for each of it's dimensions <span class="inlinecode">$p_i$</span>:

 $$E[p_i] = \frac{\theta_i}{\sum_{i=1}^{k} \theta_i} $$

 In fact, if we were to just define <span class="inlinecode">$\beta$</span> as the sum of all the <span class="inlinecode">$\theta$</span>s except <span class="inlinecode">$\theta_i$</span>, and rename <span class="inlinecode">$\theta_i$</span> to <span class="inlinecode">$\alpha$</span>, then the mean posterior probability for <span class="inlinecode">$\theta_i$</span> becomes indistinguishable from a beta distribution defined for <span class="inlinecode">$\theta_i$</span> and <span class="inlinecode">$\neg  \theta_i$</span>.

 If we want the know a 95% credible interval for each face, then we can use this same trick to reduce each face of the dice to it's own beta distribution and find the confidence interval for that.
-The only caveat to this is that we need to remember that the distributions for each **p** originally came from a dirichlet distribution.
+The only caveat to this is that we need to remember that the distributions for each **p** originally came from a Dirichlet distribution.
 This means that the condition that the sum of all **p** equal one still remains, and that if the true value for one of the **p** is actually lower than our posterior mean probability, then it is necessary that one or more of the other faces has a **p** higher than it's posterior mean in an amount that cumulatively offsets the difference in the first **p**.

 That's enough theory.
 Let's start analyzing!